doremaxime/gear-frontend/README.md

 ## User Stories

-Users are intende to be rock climbers.
+Users are intended to be rock climbers.
 As a climber myself I know how annoying it is to always count how much of this or that gear you have, so this appear will get rid of this nuance.

 As a user I want to:
 - Sign up